ruby-rdf/spira/README.md

 Although I've been trying to make the impact of this transition to be as little as possible, there are a few changes that you should be aware of:

+ * Read the comments on "new_record?" and "reload" methods.
+They are key methods in understanding how Spira is working with the repository.
+Basically, a Spira record is new, if the repository has no statements with this record as subject.
+This means, that *the repository is queried every time you invoke "new_record?"*.
+   Also note that if Spira.repository is not set, your Spira resource with always be "new".
+   Also note that instantiating a new Spira resource sends a query to the repository, if it is set, but should work just fine even if it's not (until you try to "save" it).
  * Customary Rails' record manipulation methods are preferred now.
    This means, you should use more habitual "save", "destroy", "update_attributes", etc. instead of the "save!", "destroy!", "update", "update!" and others, as introduced